Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Approach

 \section{Approach}

-As illustrated in Fig.\ref{fig:framework}, we propose a two stage training strategy.
+As illustrated in Figure\ref{fig:framework}, we propose a two-stage training strategy.
 In the first training stage, we train the basic segmentation network with the cross-sample feature reallocating module.
-And in the second stage, we train the the basic segmentation network with the intra-sample feature reallocating module.
+And in the second stage, we train the basic segmentation network with the intra-sample feature reallocating module.
 We will explain each module in detail.